Is tulip wood good for carving

 Is Tulipwood good for carving?

-Tulip Wood is prone to cracking, and that is why you should avoid carving while green.
-You can make use of the fallen limbs to carve walking sticks with good results.
+Tulip Wood is prone to cracking, so you should avoid carving while green.
+You can use the fallen limbs to carve walking sticks with good results.
 The availability of the wood allows you to practice more till you have mastered your skills.

 Tulipwood lacks the density of other woods.
 As much as you should start working on the wood when dry, it gets as hard as a rock.
 It works on furniture companies, pallet mills, and backyard sawmill operations.
 It also makes boxes and cabinets.
 Do not limit yourself.
 Tulipwood carves with a glide.
 It is strong and paints well.